lucia-auth/lucia/docs/pages/getting-started/sveltekit.md

 ## Setup hooks

 We recommend setting up a handle hook to validate requests.
-The validated user will be available as `local.user`.
+The validated user will be available as `locals.user`.

 If you're curious about what's happening here, see the [Validating requests](/guides/validate-session-cookies/sveltekit) page.